 The body can reduce its temperature by sweating or releasing heat into surrounding cooler air or water.

-People should also take care to stay properly hydrated to avoid dehydration, which further increases body temperature.
+People should also stay hydrated to avoid dehydration, which further increases body temperature.